 You’ve probably heard about the amazing benefits of probiotics and fermented foods and how they can improve your gut health.
 But you may also wonder – what is driving this new emphasis on gut health?

 It’s all about the microbiome, the trillions of tiny organisms that live on our skin and in our intestines, also known as the gut.
 “Virtually every system in the body is affected by the microbiome,” says Uday Jani, MD,

 a board certified internist with Shore View Personalized Medical Care who offers an integrative approach to care.
 “A healthy microbiome, with a heavy population of beneficial bacteria, enables you to fully absorb nutrients, boosts immune function, and reduces your risk of disease.”

 One of the best ways to strengthen your microbiome is to consume more probiotics.
 Probiotics are live, good bacteria and yeasts found naturally in fermented foods and yogurt.
 Probiotics need prebiotics – high-fiber foods such as broccoli, peas, beans, sweet potatoes, or almonds – to survive and thrive in your digestive system.

-“Your healthy gut bacteria feeds off that healthy food,” says Rita Williams, health coach with Beebe.
+“Your healthy gut bacteria feeds off that healthy food,” says Rita Williams, manager of services for Beebe Oncology Services.
 “To support your gut health and get the most out of your probiotics, limit the inflammatory foods you eat, such as processed foods and foods with added sugars, as they counteract the good bacteria.”